Update the solution - Distributed Load Testing on AWS

 4. Change the second true value to false:

-5. Use the customized template to update your stack.
+5. Use the customized template to update your stack by following the steps in Update using AWS CloudFormation.

 6. This update removes app registry-related resources from the stack, allowing the update to complete successfully.

-7. Perform another stack update using the latest template URL to add back the app registry application resources to your stack.
+7. Perform another stack update using the latest template URL.

 Updating regional stacks